 Many people also like to grow strawberries because they can thrive in a fairly small space.
 They are hardy enough to grow in small garden patches, pots, and planter boxes.
+They can even be grown inside your home.
 This means that even people without much of a garden can grow some strawberries and enjoy their fruits when ripe.

 In fact, if you have around twenty-five thriving strawberry plants, you can have fruit for an entire family without any problem.

 Why Do the Leaves Turn Brown and What Can You Do?